 Lending Works Review

-– Lending Works Review
+Updated May 2019 – Lending Works Review

 Lending Works is one of the safer Peer to Peer lenders out there and a good option for investors looking for a hands-off investing experience with reasonable returns for the risk.

-My Actual Account Growth & Income
+My Actual Account Growth & Income Charts

-The Obvious Investor – Easy-Info Table
+The Obvious Investor – Easy-Info Table -Lending Works Review

-Overall Rating*: (4.2 / 5) Who can invest: Estimated Return: 5.0% to 6.5% depending on account.
-My Actual Return (Per Lender): 6.12% My Calculated XIRR: 4.95% Risk Rating*: 3/10 - Low Early Exit: Yes.
+6.19% My Calculated XIRR: 5.33% Risk Rating*: 2/10 - Low Early Exit: Yes.
 Exit fee is the greater of 0.6% of the amount or £20 Min.
 Investment: £10 minimum classic accounts. £5000 ISA Deposit Funds: UK bank account 24-48 hours.

 Debit card - usually same day.

-Auto Invest: Yes Manual Invest: No Lending To: Borrowers Loan Types: Personal consumer loans.
+Auto-Invest: Yes Manual Invest: No Lending To: Borrowers Loan Types: Personal consumer loans.

 Debt consolidation, car finance, home improvement,